-Although the model introduced in refs. \cite{miano_quantum_2025}, \cite{miano_spectral_2025} is capable of handling an electromagnetic environment with arbitrary initial quantum state, the considered framework is limited to a single quantum emitter.
-In the present article, we lift this restriction and generalize the approach based on the modified Langevin noise formalism to a collection of multiple quantum emitters with arbitrary orientations of the transition dipole moments.
-As we did for the single quantum emitter \cite{miano_quantum_2025}, we applied the emitter-centered mode technique to reduce the number of degrees of freedom of the electromagnetic environment (e.g. \cite{buhmann_casimir-polder_2008}, \cite{feist_macroscopic_2021}).
-In particular, we show also in this case that the reduced dynamic of the quantum emitters depends only on the values of the dyadic Green function at the quantum emitter positions if the initial state of the entire system is a product state and the initial states of the medium-assisted and the scattering-assisted reservoirs are thermal states with the same temperature.
-When these conditions are not satisfied, the reduced dynamics of the quantum emitter depends on the generalized spectral densities of the single reservoirs, which are quadratic functionals of the dyadic Green function of the dielectric objects.
-We first introduce the generalized spectral density matrices that characterize the medium-assisted and the scattering-assisted reservoirs and discuss their general properties.
-Then, we introduce an equivalent reduced electromagnetic environment characterized by a single spectral density matrix for scenarios in which the two bosonic reservoirs are initially in thermal quantum states with different temperatures.
-We eventually applied the approach to study the correlation between two quantum emitters interacting with a Drude sphere or with a Drude nanostructure composed of two rods and a disk.
-We first compute the medium-assisted and the scattering-assisted spectral density matrices for the two cases, then we evaluate the evolution of the reduced density operator of the two quantum emitters and find entanglement decay and revivals, as well as entanglement generation.
+Although the approach introduced in \cite{miano_quantum_2025}, \cite{miano_spectral_2025} can handle an electromagnetic environment prepared in an arbitrary initial quantum state, it is limited to a single quantum emitter.
+In the present article, we lift this restriction and generalize this approach based on the modified Langevin noise formalism to a collection of quantum emitters with arbitrary orientations of their transition dipole moments.
+As we did for the single quantum emitter \cite{miano_quantum_2025}, we apply the emitter-centered mode technique to reduce the number of degrees of freedom of the electromagnetic environment (e.g. \cite{buhmann_casimir-polder_2008}, \cite{feist_macroscopic_2021}).
+In particular, we show that the reduced dynamic of the quantum emitters depends only on the values of the dyadic Green function at the quantum emitter positions whenever the initial state of the entire system is a product state and the initial states of the medium-assisted and the scattering-assisted reservoirs are thermal states with the same temperature.
+When these conditions are not satisfied, the reduced dynamics of the quantum emitter depends on the generalized spectral densities of the two individual reservoirs, which are quadratic functionals of the dyadic Green function of the dielectric objects.